wisp-studio/vlw_CameraControl/README.md

-# Camera-Control
+# vlw)CameraControl
-A Livecode temproary project to refactor Martins camera control work.
+A Livecode project to refactor Martins camera control code into an independent opensource module.